USA

 Isotope Abundance

-JESNA taught 15 days ago
+JESNA taught about 1 month ago

 Jesna James guided a student from Antelope Valley College in Palmdale through IUPAC nomenclature rules, covering alkanes, alkenes, alkynes, and functional groups like halides, alcohols, aldehydes, and ketones.
 They practiced naming organic compounds with multiple substituents and functional groups, emphasizing priority rules and alphabetical ordering.
 The learner was encouraged to practice problems daily and review the nomenclature rules to improve proficiency, with isomerism suggested as a topic for the next lesson.